slavrd/vault-lab/README.md

 A Vagrant project that builds two VMs.
 One with Vault installed and running in dev mode.
 Another to use with Vault clients.

-The repository includes also a python Vault client for basic interaction with Vault's KV secrets engine.
+The repository includes also several clients for basic interaction with Vault's KV secrets engine.

 ## Prerequisites